 - Treats skin conditions, such as rosacea, psoriasis, eczema

 Let’s hear it for weird, healthy skincare practices!
 I hope you’ll try all of these to improve the look and feel of your skin.
 It won’t just look better, but it will also be healthier, which is even more important.

 If you want to join my Safe Skincare Facebook Group, you will learn more daily.
 Join HERE.

-CLICK HERE to share “Weird, Healthy Skin Care Remedies That Work” on Google+
+2 Replies to “Weird, Healthy Skin Care Remedies That Work”

 My family has used clay masks for at least 30 years, they work, but that means I don’t really think they are weird.
 P.S.
 I just graduated nursing school!
 RN real foodie here too!